cminyard/gensio/FAQ.rst

     PATH=C:\msys64\mingw64\sbin;C:\msys64\mingw64\bin;%PATH%
     gtlsshd

+  with ucrt64 instead of mingw64 if you are using that.
+You can use an absolue patch to gtlsshd.exec and start the program in C:\msys64\ming64\bin so it will pick up the dlls from the bin directory.

   All the gensio dlls are installed in the bin directory, you will need that directory in your path to be able to load gensios.